menu

 Overview

 Lincolnville is a tiny city located in the state of Kansas.
-With a population of 171 people and just one neighborhood, Lincolnville is the 286th largest community in Kansas.
-Lincolnville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 167 people and just one neighborhood, Lincolnville is the 286th largest community in Kansas.
+Lincolnville has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Occupations and Workforce

-Lincolnville is a blue-collar town, with 37.08% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Lincolnville is a city of service providers, transportation and shipping workers, and professionals.
-There are especially a lot of people living in Lincolnville who work in maintenance occupations (19.10%), personal care services (14.61%), and office and administrative support (10.11%).
+When you are in Lincolnville, you'll notice that it is more blue-collar than most other communities in America.
+40.40% of Lincolnville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Lincolnville is a city of service providers, professionals, and transportation and shipping workers.
+There are especially a lot of people living in Lincolnville who work in maintenance occupations (14.14%), healthcare (14.14%), and personal care services (9.09%).

 Setting & Lifestyle